 These two men died in separate incidents roughly a month apart in Wyoming's Yellowstone National Park, but there is speculation that the same bear may have been responsible for both incidents.

 Matayoshi was the first to be attacked.
 He and his wife were hiking Wapiti Lake Trail on July 6, 2011, when they startled a sow with cubs.
-The couple tried to run away, but the bear caught Matayoshi and killed him.
+The couple tried to run away, but the bear caught the husband first and killed him.
 His wife survived by playing dead.
 One cannot even begin to fathom how horrific and traumatic this experience was.

 Wildlife biologists also discovered that the bear that killed Matayoshi was in the area at the time of the attack.
 While they couldn't be certain the same bear was responsible for both deaths, they decided to euthanize the bear just in case.

-It goes without saying, but 2011 wasn't a good year for Yellowstone, as the attacks marked the first fatal incidents in 25 years for the park.
+It goes without saying, but 2011 wasn't a good year for Yellowstone, as the attacks marked the first fatal incidents involving bruins in 25 years for the park.